 Our personal lines of business (private passenger auto, home and farm) continued to grow outside of North Dakota.
-Our non-standard auto business also grew year-over-year due to rate increases in Nevada.
-Our crop business began recognizing premiums in second quarter as the planting season started.
+Our non-standard auto business grew year-over-year due to rate increases in Nevada and the acquisition of Direct Auto.

 Losses and LAE